Overview

 Check Transparency for backlit samples.

-Unlike other spectrophotometers, SpectroLFP UV-cut filter cannot be tested on Settings dialog as it is enabled by selecting M2 measurements on the device interface.
+Unlike other spectrophotometers, the SpectroLFP UV-cut filter cannot be tested on the Settings dialog as it is enabled by selecting M2 measurements on the device interface.

 Performance

-The Barbieri target format is selected automatically when it comes to print it.
+The Barbieri target format is selected automatically when it comes to printing it.

-Place the chart on the sample holder and press the ON/OFF button to turn electrostatics on.
-This will add extra grip between sample and holder.
+Place the chart on the sample holder and press the ON/OFF button to turn the electrostatics on.
+This will add extra grip between the sample and the holder.

 Positioning and Parameters

-As for Parameters, these depend on the printing and substrate features of the sample, which could require to set combinations of parameters different from default.
+As for Parameters, these depend on the printing and substrate features of the sample, which could require setting combinations of parameters different from the default.

-- Aperture.
-It defines the lens apperture for a better color capture.
+- Aperture: It defines the lens aperture for better color capture.
 Profiling target patch size is closely related to the lens aperture, as the wider this is, the larger the patches should be.
 Choose the appropriate target according to the aperture required.

-- Mode.
-It defines the height and displacement of the spectrophotometer while measuring.
-Up-down is the most accurated mode, even though is the slowest mode.
+- Mode: It defines the height and displacement of the spectrophotometer while measuring.
+Up-down is the most accurate mode, even though is the slowest mode.

 Measurements as such would start when clicking on Ok.